keksiqc/shako/README.md

 ## License

-Shakō is licensed under the MIT License - see the [LICENSE file](./LICENSE) for details.
+Shakō is licensed under the GPL-3.0 License - see the [LICENSE file](./LICENSE) for details.

 ## Contributing